PraxTube/rantoni-assets/README.md

 - Keep story segments short, probably less than one minute, towards the end longer segments are toleratable
 - Do not, **EVER** start the game with a cutscene or stupid story shit, **EVER**, let the player _want_ to know more about the world, open with gameplay instantly, explain what stuff is about as you go
     - Oh, I just realized this is **exactly** what Breath of the Wild does (to be fair, the story of the game is basically already known, it's obvious that Ganon pulled some shinanigans etc etc, so it's not a fair comparision, Katana Zero is much closer to what we have here), and it's great (also Katana Zero does this a _tiny_ bit, like the first 2 minutes or so are tutorial and then story starts, use that as a reference, works much better)
+    - `https://www.youtube.com/watch?v=4k4-CP3q2xw` take a look at this, an old build of the game katana zero, story starts right away, not good I think
     - `https://youtu.be/bups0ZUQdvc?t=308`, this is kinda talking about something similar
 - No story before 15min, I feel like that is a decent mark, mabye even 30min (though the game will not be that long in the first place, so yeah something in that ballpark)
     - Okay so future me here, maybe that is a little much, I wouldn't put a hard limit on it, just playtest and see how it feels, also every player takes different time for each segment, keep that in mind